minecraftchest1/IRCgen2-Specs/README.md

 A compability target is a set of features that are in a group.
 The goal is that each client will support one or more compability targets in common with the server and other clients.
 Each compability target may also group other targets.

+# Transport
+IRCg2 will use a raw TCP or UDP socket the same as IRC.
+Extensions may be made that uses other protocols such as HTTP as a transport as well.